The Lost World: Jurassic Park: Box office

 The Lost World took in $72.1 million on its opening weekend ($92.7 million for the four-day Memorial Day holiday, including $2.6 million from Thursday night previews) in the U.S., which was the biggest opening weekend up to that point, beating Batman Forever.
 This made it the first film to reach the $70 million mark during an opening weekend.
 For four and a half years, the film held that record until the release of Harry Potter and the Sorcerer's Stone in November 2001.

 The film also had the biggest May opening weekend, surpassing the previous records held by Twister and Mission: Impossible.
 It would hold this record until 2002 when Spider-Man took it.
 Additionally, it surpassed Mission: Impossible for having the largest Memorial Day weekend gross, as well as three opening records held by Independence Day.
 In 2004, Shrek 2 broke The Lost World's record for having the biggest Memorial Day weekend gross.
-That film would hold this record for two years until 2006 when it was given to X-Men: The Last Stand, which also took The Lost World's record for having the highest Memorial Day opening weekend.
+That film would hold this record for two years until it was given to X-Men: The Last Stand in 2006, which also took The Lost World's record for having the highest Memorial Day opening weekend.
+Furthermore, it had the highest opening weekend for a Spielberg film, and retained this record for a decade before being dethroned by Indiana Jones and the Kingdom of the Crystal Skull in 2008.
+A year later, Fast & Furious surpassed The Lost World to have the largest opening weekend for any Universal film.